devyanshi-t/AzurePulumi/three_tier_architecture/ReadMe.md

-# Deploying three architecure using Pulumi
+# Deploying three  tier architecure using Pulumi

 The three   architecture  is a basic model for developing a web database application and communication is done using this 3-level application logic.